Key Concepts

 Introduction:

 We know that cell is the building block of living organisms.
 All living things like plants and animals are made up of cells.
-Majority of the cells are less than 100 µm (100 × 10-3 m) in diameter, which is smaller than the full stop at the end of the sentence.
+The majority of the cells are less than 100 µm (100 × 10-3 m) in diameter, which is smaller than the full stop at the end of the sentence.
 How do we see such a small cell?

 Microscope